Unification of Decoupling Limits in String and M-theory

 \nicesection{Multicriticality and Spin Matrix Theory}

-T-dualizing a longitudinal spatial circle in type IIB NRST gives rise to the DLCQ of type IIA string theory.
-The latter can be defined via an infinite boost of a spacelike circle~\cite{Seiberg:1997ad, Sen:1997we}, resulting in a lightlike compactification in the target space~\footnote{The lightlike circle in type IIA/B maps to a well-defined spacelike circle in IIB/A NRST.
-This allows one to use the latter as the \emph{definition} of the DLCQ, avoiding having to deal directly with the lightlike circle.}.
-All the limits we have considered so far have therefore been connected by (spacelike) T-dualities and S-dualities to this DLCQ.
+T-dualizing a longitudinal spatial circle in type IIB NRST gives rise to the DLCQ of type IIA string theory, where the latter contains a lightlike circle that T-dualizes to a well-defined spacelike circle in IIB NRST.
+This allows one to use the self-consistent NRST as a first-principles definition of DLCQ string theory, avoiding having to deal directly with the lightlike circle.
+All the limits we have considered so far have therefore been connected by (spacelike) T-dualities and S-dualities to the DLCQ of IIA.
 We can now extend the duality web by taking a DLCQ of any of these limits and further dualizing.

-T-dualizing the lightlike circle in DLCQ IIB NRST gives back DLCQ IIA NRST, where the dual circle is still lightlike \cite{Bergshoeff:2018yvt}.
-The situation changes, and becomes much richer, with S-duality in play.
-S-duality maps DLCQ IIB NRST to DLCQ M$1$T. In this case, the lightlike circle in DLCQ M$1$T maps under T-duality to a spacelike circle.
-Hence, fascinatingly, DLCQ M$1$T receives a first principles definition from its T-dual theory.
+T-dualizing the lightlike circle in DLCQ IIB NRST gives back DLCQ IIA NRST, where the dual circle is still lightlike~\cite{Bergshoeff:2018yvt, Ebert:2021mfu}.
+The situation changes, and becomes much richer, with S-duality in play which maps DLCQ IIB NRST to DLCQ M$1$T. In this case, the lightlike circle in DLCQ M$1$T maps under T-duality to a spacelike circle.
+Hence, fascinatingly, DLCQ M$1$T receives a first-principles definition from its T-dual theory.
 T-duality in a lightlike isometry of \eqref{eq:1bl} for M$1$T gives

 In the $\omega \rightarrow \infty$ limit, both $B$ and $C_1$ are critical.
 The lightlike circle in DLCQ M1T maps to the spatial $x^1$ isometry, associated with the Vielbein $\tau^1$ of weight $\omega^0$.
 We refer to this new theory defined by the $\omega \rightarrow \infty$ limit of \eqref{eq:smtrp} as \emph{Multicritical Matrix 0-brane Theory} (MM0T).
+Similar to the T-dual relations between M$p$Ts, T-dualizing transverse isometries in MM0T gives \emph{Multicritical Matrix $p$-brane Theory} (MM$p$T) \cite{longpaper, Gomis:2023eav} where